 Stop 2: Half Moon Bay

-After wrapping up the first couple of days in San Francisco, it’s time to head forty minutes south to Half Moon Bay.
+After wrapping up the first few days in San Francisco, it’s time to head forty minutes south to Half Moon Bay.
 Though quaint, this town is very lively and is a perfect destination to explore for a few hours.
 If you wish to splurge and stay in luxury, Ritz Carlton has a resort and golf-course overlooking the Pacific Ocean.

 Half Moon Bay Highlights